Ceire Cion

 Ceire Cion (צעירי ציון, "Youth of Zion"), sometimes called the Zionist Party or Ethnic Socialist Party, was a centre-left Jewish political party in Latvia during the inter-war period.
 It was led by jurist Max Lazerson.
 The party combined the ideas of Zionism and democratic socialism.
 One of the party's goals was to create a Jewish state in Palestine.

 History

 The party won a single seat in the 1920 Constitutional Assembly elections.
 It retained its seat in the 1922, 1925 and 1928 elections, but missed out on a seat in the 1931 elections by 50 votes.
 Later in 1931 it merged with the Latvian Organisation of Zionist Socialists to form the Zionist-Socialist Party.
+The new party continued some activities until the 1934 Latvian coup d'état and the ban on all parties.
+Some of its members served short terms in 1934 at the makeshift Liepāja Concentration Camp.